Balint197/SaulGoodman/README.md

 ### Scraping

-We used `scrape.py` to get our data.
-This process can easily ba automated.
+We used `scrape.py` to get our data from the Hungarian law site [njt.hu](njt.hu).
+This process can easily be automated.
 We didn't need to do a lot of manual work to make this source into a usable format.